xbench/xbench-docs/content/online-help/dialogs/add-inheritance.md

 draft: false
 ---

 This dialog allows you to define an inheritance relationship.
-You can assign a name to the inherited checklist and specify the file that contains it.
+You can assign a name in **Name** to the inherited checklist, and specify the file that contains it in the **File Name** field.